Every year, roughly 500,000 people come down to the 10-day extravaganza that is Daytona Bike Week!

 If you need to get out of the city, you’ll find St. Augustine, Jacksonville, and Orlando a short ride away.

-There is, of course, the 79th running of the Daytona 200, a 200-mile race held at the Dayton International Speedway.
+There is, of course, the running of the Daytona 200, a 200-mile race held at the Daytona International Speedway.

 Other events include Burning Bike, which sees the burning of a 75-foot wooden handmade bike covered in messages dedicated to missed loved ones.
-The event is a celebration of life, death, and rebirth and it features fire dancers, live music, a Miss Burning Bike Contest, and more.
+The event celebrates life, death, and rebirth, featuring fire dancers, live music, a Miss Burning Bike Contest, and more.

 The official Bike Week Welcome Center can be found at One Daytona One, Daytona Blvd, Daytona Beach, Florida, 32114.
 Their online home is found here: Official Bike Week.

-In Daytona, the weather's going to go from spring to summer, so wear your beach day best!
-Shorts, tanks, tees, sandals, and bikinis (and sunblock too so you can live to ride into your golden years!).
 Expect plenty of leather (and pleather for the vegan cyclists).
-But also expect body paint and at least a few people wearing nothing at all!
+But also expect body paint and at least a few people wearing nothing at all (see: is Daytona Family-Friendly).

 Expect the weather to be warm and sunny, with some extra heat to consider thanks to all the crowds!

-Other than the Daytona 200 and the World's Largest V8 Parade, Bike Week will be home to several rides of note:
+Other than the Daytona 200 and the World's Largest V8 Parade, Bike Week will be home to several shows of note:

 Daytona Beach itself has over 200 properties for you to stay at with over 12,000 rooms!
 That includes everything from hotels and motels to campgrounds/RV parks!